 Understanding Your Underlayment

 Vinyl sheets can be applied to several different types of existing floors, but in order to do so, you may also need to purchase a piece of plywood underlayment.
 A smooth and even floor is essential to avoid gaps and buckling and to keep your sheet vinyl looking new for years.
-In most cases, it's smart to buy a 1/4-inch piece of plywood equal to the amount of sheet flooring you bought.
-Double check that it is formulated for vinyl flooring.
+In most cases, it's smart to buy sheets of 1/4-inch plywood to cover the area of sheet flooring you bought.
+Double check that it is knot-free and suitable for vinyl flooring.

 This is especially important if your subfloors are a porous material like concrete, as those can absorb too much of the adhesive you'll use, which will lead to your flooring bubbling and quickly becoming undone.